TimonLevy/Domain/14 - Mortykatz.md

 **SekurLsa::pth | Open a session with another user's ntlm hash**
 > ![](/Pictures/Mimikatz/07_CMD_on_MortyAcc_(DONT_USE).PNG)
-> This is an attack that lets an actor create a process with the token of another user using their ntlm hash.
+> This is an attack that lets an attacker create a process with the token of another user using their ntlm hash.
 In this scenario I launched the Mimikatz process as a *Local Admin* so I had no access to the domain resources (This session is different t the one is the former examples).
 I listed the passwords that were stored in the cache and passed-the-hash to create a new cmd session with a domain user's token.

 **Mimikatz | Launch Mimikatz on the new impersonated session**
 > ![](/Pictures/Mimikatz/08_Mimikatz_on_CMD.PNG)